Cybergate9/SayGutenburg/README.md

 [Project Gutenberg](https://www.gutenberg.org) and [Project Gutenberg Australia](https://www.gutenberg.net.au/)

+So two steps are required:

+* process books into their component parts (which will probably be quite a challenge because they're have a variety of layout logics)

+* once we have books in 'chapters' we can pass them to some sort of reading (Text-To-Speech, TTS) software

 # 'Say' on OSX

 ['Say'](https://ss64.com/osx/say.html) command line tool on OSX can speak relatively sanely, although work will be required to better implement 'pauses' at full stops and paragraph breaks.
 Should be doable using voice commands as referenced in Apple docs.